redsanket/spark/external/spark/guide/spark_from_oozie.rst

 This section describes how to run Spark on Yarn through Oozie using PySpark with default grid installed version of Python.

-You can use the default python installed on the grid (reference https://twiki.corp.yahoo.com/view/Grid/PySparkIPython) with oozie.
+You can use the default python installed on the grid :ref:`swp` with oozie.
 This happens by default without needing to specify extra parameters.

 workflow.xml